 A credit balance is created on the student account when the sum of all payments is greater than the sum of the charges.
 Once charges are recorded on the student account, payment transactions can be posted.
 Disbursements from student loans, grants, scholarships, 529 accounts, online transactions processed in PittPAY (eCheck or credit card), and cash or check payments may create a credit balance.

 When a credit balance is created on a student's account, the funds are automatically sent to the student, and that process is called refunding.
 There is one exception to this rule.
 When the credit balance is the result of a PLUS Loan (Parent Loan for Undergraduate Students) applying to the student account, the parent borrower is refunded instead of the student.

 What is Direct Deposit?

-The safest, fastest and most direct method the University uses to send funds TO you when refunding from a student account is Direct Deposit.
-The funds are sent through the electronic banking system from the University directly to the bank account the student designates in PittPAY for this purpose.
-The bank account the student chooses for Direct Deposit can be their own, or any bank account the family feels is appropriate for the University to use for depositing student account refunds.
+The safest, fastest, and most direct method the University uses to send funds TO you when refunding from a student account is Direct Deposit to a U.S. bank account.
+(Note, we are not able to process direct deposits to international bank accounts.)
+The funds are sent through the electronic banking system from the University directly to the U.S. bank account the student designates in PittPAY for this purpose.
+The bank account the student chooses for Direct Deposit can be their own, or any U.S. bank account the family feels is appropriate for the University to use for depositing student account refunds.

 Remember, all credit balances on the student account will be sent to the student, with one exception.
 When the refund is the result of a PLUS loan applying to the student account, the funds are sent to the parent borrower.
 Therefore, all parent borrowers should be Authorized Payers, and they should enroll in Direct Deposit on the Authorized Payer side of PittPAY.